Career & Professional Development Employer Partnership Program

 Smith Career Center rooms and spaces are and can be named for donor organizations or individuals; giving levels begin at $15,000.

-We thank our supporters, recognized in detail below and on our home page.
+We thank our supporters, who are recognized with the event/service sponsored, and on our home page.

 - What: welcome event to introduce our office and staff to students in a fun, entertaining atmosphere.